lamhq/tech-notes/pages/devops/aws/2-compute/1-ec2/7-tips.md

 You order it through VMware themselves.

 Use cases for VMware:
-- Hybrid cloud: Connect your on-premises cloud to the AWS public cloud, and manage a hybrid workload.
+- **Hybrid cloud**: Connect your on-premises cloud to the AWS public cloud, and manage a hybrid workload.
-- Cloud Migration: Migrate your existing cloud environment to AWS using VMware's built-in tools.
+- **Cloud Migration**: Migrate your existing cloud environment to AWS using VMware's built-in tools.
-- Disaster Recovery: VMware is famous for its disaster recovery technology.
+- **Disaster Recovery**: VMware is famous for its disaster recovery technology.
 Using hybrid cloud, you can have an inexpensive disaster recovery environment on AWS.
-- Leverage AWS: Use over 200 AWS services to update your applications or to create new ones.
+- **Leverage AWS**: Use over 200 AWS services to update your applications or to create new ones.

 ## Retrieve instance user data from your instance